 These markets create advantageous opportunities for extractives firms, which can restructure their portfolios to align with the expected growth in demand for commodities and supply products needed to meet global sustainable development goals.
 Conversely, extractives companies can apply a critical eye to some of their legacy businesses, such as fossil fuel and metals products, which won’t fare as well in a low-carbon economy.
 In fact, recent commitments to bold climate ambitions, such as net zero by 2050, have already impaired fossil fuel assets and balance sheets – underscoring the need for diversification.

 A recent campaign by Climate Action 100+ – a group of institutional investors collectively managing $52 trillion in assets – will accelerate this trend in the decades to come.
-The group called on 161 companies, accounting for 80 per cent of global greenhouse gas emissions, to set strategies for decarbonisation across their whole value chain.
+The group called on 161 companies, accounting for 80 percent of global greenhouse gas emissions, to set strategies for decarbonization across their whole value chain.
 The Climate Action 100+ has developed a framework to benchmark these companies’ progress and performance, which will publicly hold them accountable.

 This all means that extractives will have to build portfolios for future commodities that are strategically sound and resilient.